 The settings allow an administrator to manage application performance for Investigate.
 As analysts analyze and reconstruct sessions that they are investigating, performance can be affected by operations that involve loading, searching, visualizing, and reconstructing large amounts of data.

 What do you want to do?

-The Investigation Configuration panel has four tabs: Navigate, Events, Context Lookup, and Event Analysis.
+The Investigation Configuration panel has four tabs: Navigate, Legacy Events, Context Lookup, and Events.

 Though most fields in the tabs have a selection list with specific increments through the range of possible values, you can enter a value within the allowed range manually.
 An invalid entry is signaled by the field highlighted in red.
 When valid values are selected, clicking Apply in a given section puts the changes into effect immediately.

 Render Threads Setting

 The Render Threads Setting is a selectable value between 1 and 20, which defines the number of concurrent (Values) loads in the Navigate view.
 The default value is 1.